 - respond to all initial media inquiries as soon as possible, but seeking to respond within 30 minutes whenever possible;

 - do all they can to help reporters get the appropriate information needed for an article;

 - know the reporter's deadline to ensure timely response;

-- provide contact information where they will be available, even after hours, on weekends,
+- provide contact information where they will be available, even after hours, on weekends, and on holidays;

 - draft press releases and/or other multimedia products whenever warranted;

 - ensure a timely turnaround on press releases (within one week or less);

 - develop (or coordinate the development of) talking points in collaboration with the relevant experts for the release of scientific papers and other agency products;